Simmons (electronic drum company): More models

 Also available at the time were a number of smaller devices, such as an SDS-EPB E-PROM Blower to write samples onto the chips, a Digital ClapTrap unit, which is a digital clap sound device, a sound very popular in 1980s music.

-Simmons began to expand their product line with smaller kits and pads, including the SDS-1, which was a single pad with a built-in EPROM reader for playing a single drum sound sample, and the all-analog SDS-200 (2 tom system), SDS-400 (4 tom system), and SDS-800 (bass, snare, and 2 tom system).
+Simmons began to expand their product line with smaller kits and pads, including the SDS1, which was a single pad with a built-in EPROM reader for playing a single drum sound sample, and the all-analog SDS 200 (2 tom system), SDS 400 (4 tom system), and SDS 800 (bass, snare, and 2 tom system).
 These products were aimed at acoustic drummers who wanted to add a couple of Simmons pads to their kit on a budget.
 Some of these products also feature the run generator, which allows drummers to play a descending drum roll with a single pad hit.

-In 1985, Simmons introduced the SDS-9, a hybrid digital/analog brain with three changeable EEPROM channels (kick, snare, and rim) and analog-synthesized toms.
+In 1985, Simmons introduced the SDS9, a hybrid digital/analog brain with three changeable EEPROM channels (kick, snare, and rim) and analog-synthesized toms.
 It also featured 40 presets (20 factory and 20 user-programmable) and a built-in digital delay.
 This kit was yet another well received product for Simmons as it combines realistic sounds in an inexpensive, compact brain.
 Following customer feedback, Simmons also produced a new series of drum pads using "floating" drum heads and changeable shells.
 The snare drum had an extra trigger for the rim.
 Again, this improved the playability of the kit.

-Another brain was introduced in 1986 called the SDS-1000, and was, in effect, the same sounds as the SDS-9 (without the ability to change the EPROMS) in a slim 1U, MIDI-enabled, rack mountable unit.
-The snare sounds, however, are more realistic and clear than the SDS-9.
-The SDS-1000 also includes a "second skin" feature, which simulates the sound of dual-headed drums.
+Another brain was introduced in 1986 called the SDS 1000, and was, in effect, the same sounds as the SDS9 (without the ability to change the EPROMS) in a slim 1U, MIDI-enabled, rack mountable unit.
+The snare sounds, however, are more realistic and clear than the SDS9.
+The SDS 1000 also includes a "second skin" feature, which simulates the sound of dual-headed drums.